ddalu5/logs-analyzer/README.md

 `nginx_settings = get_service_settings('nginx')`

 ### Function get_date_filter
-Get the date pattern that can be used to filter data from logs based on the parameters.
+Get the date's pattern that can be used to filter data from logs based on the parameters.
 #### Parameters
 **settings:** the target logs settings.